gbdev/gb-asm-tutorial/src/part3/entry-point.md

 :::

-In the above snippet you saw use of a function called `WaitForOneVBLank`.
+In the above snippet you saw use of a function called `WaitForOneVBlank`.
 We've set up some vblank utility functions in the "src/main/utils/vblank-utils.asm" file:

 ```rgbasm,linenos,start={{#line_no_of "" ../../galactic-armada/src/main/utils/vblank-utils.asm:vblank-utils}}
 {{#include ../../galactic-armada/src/main/utils/vblank-utils.asm:vblank-utils}}